Will My Insurance Rates Increase If I Move?

 If you’re planning on moving, there’s no doubt that you have done a lot of research.
-You’ve researched the different types of homes that are on the market, the amount of money you can comfortably spend on your mortgage, the schools and even the types of stores, restaurants and other entertainment that are in the area.
-However, while all of this research is definitely important, there may be one thing that you have forgotten to research: How your move will impact your car insurance rates.
+You’ve researched the different types of homes that are on the market, the amount of money you can comfortably spend on your mortgage, the schools, and even the types of stores, restaurants, and other entertainment options in the area.
+However, while all of this research is definitely important, there may be one thing that you have forgotten to research: how your move will impact your car insurance rates.

 The Link Between Car Insurance Rates and Location

 It may seem a bit nonsensical that car insurance rates can change so dramatically from location to location.
 After all, car insurance is car insurance, right?

 While yes, you may receive the same exact type of liability coverage in Brooklyn that you did in Lake Havasu City, it is the location that can make a huge difference in your risk to the insurance company.
 For example, there is far more traffic in Brooklyn than there is in Lake Havasu City.
 The mere fact that there are more drivers on the road in the latter area means that there is a greater chance that you could be involved in an accident than in the former area, hence the reason for the spike in your car insurance rates.

 Other factors that car insurance companies take into consideration when determining the rate for an area include the incidence of vehicle theft in the area, as well as the type of living arrangements.
 People who live in Lake Havasu City are more likely to own homes than people in Brooklyn, and people who live in houses are more likely to have private, off-street parking than those who live in apartments, where street or municipal parking is more likely.
 Obviously, there is less of a risk of theft or damage to your vehicle if you park in your own private driveway or garage than if you park on the side of the street or in a municipal garage.

 Cheapest and Most Expensive Cities to Insure Your Vehicle